sumowll/BD4H-Bootcamp/web/spark-basic.md

 ```

 ## Filter
-As indicated by it's name, `filter` can **transform** an RDD to another by filtering out elements that satisfy the given condition.
-For example, we can count the number of records for a particular patients by using the `filter` function.
+As indicated by it's name, `filter` can **transform** an RDD to another by filtering out only elements that satisfy the given condition.
+For example, we can count the number of events collected of a particular patient by using the `filter` function.
 ```scala
 scala> lines.filter(line => line.contains("00013D2EFD8E45D1")).count()
 res4: Long = 200
 ```

 ## Distinct
 `distinct` is a `transformation` that transform a RDD to another by eliminating duplications.
-We can use that to calculate the number of distinct patients.
+We can use that to count the number of distinct patients.
 In order to do this, we first extract the patient ID from each line.
-We use the `map()` function, In this example, we transform each line into the corresponding patient ID by extracting only the first column.
+We use the `map()` function as described above.
+In this example, we transform each line into the corresponding patient ID by extracting only the first column.
 We then eliminate duplicate IDs by the `distinct()` function.

 ```scala
 scala> lines.map(line => line.split(",")(0)).distinct().count()